fSchaffernicht/compute-review/readme.md

 # compute review constelation
 ## eat more cookie's

-This project was bootstrapped with [Create React
+This project was bootstrapped with [Create React and is hosted on github-pages: https://fschaffernicht.github.io/compute-review/

 ## Getting started
 `npm install`